 Oh, and don’t make the mistake of calling masala chai a “chai.”
 That’s just tea without any masala, or spices, and it doesn’t do justice to a real masala chai as you now know.

 Hope you love this traditional masala chai as much as I do, and it adds loads of joy to your life.

 I highly recommend Blue Lotus chai for those of you who want the taste of a traditional chai, but don't always have the time to make it from scratch.

 Blue Lotus chai is sold as a spice powder, complete with naturally brewed and powdered black tea.
 All you need to do is add water and/or milk.

 I can tell you that this chai is nice and spicy, and a little goes a long way in water, but if you make it with milk you'll need to use two scoops.

 See the links below to check out all the flavors.
 The variety pack is pretty awesome.

 - Grind the spices (optional): Place cardamom pods, peppercorns, fennel seeds, and cinnamon stick in a mortar and pestle or a coffee grinder reserved for spices.
 Grind spices into a coarse powder, or simply crush them a little with the pestle.
 This step is optional.
 You can also use the spices in their whole form, or even spice powders if this is all you have.

 - Make the chai: Add water, cardamom, peppercorns, fennel, cinnamon, and fresh ginger to a small pot and bring to a boil.
 Turn down the heat, add the black tea leaves, and give it a stir.
 Simmer for 5 minutes.
-Add the milk of your choice and heat just up to the boiling point.
-Turn off the heat, strain, and serve.
+Add the milk of your choice and gently bring it to a boil.
+Simmer 2-3 minutes with the milk, then turn off the heat, strain, and serve hot.